-Many pastors really do struggle with depression.
+Many church leaders really do struggle with pastoral depression.

 Most church members have no idea their pastor was depressed.
 They don’t know until they are awakened to the reality of some of the dramatic consequences of the depression: broken marriages; sexual affairs; resignation from ministry; and even suicide.

 If you are a pastor reading this post and you are struggling with depression, please get help.
 Too many of you pastors have been taught that depression is a sign of failure in ministry, that it is something that must be hidden from view.
 Those are lies, blatant lies.
 Please get help.
 Now.

 But the primary purpose of this post is to explain the precipitating factors to depression.
 More clearly, these are the five primary causes pastors identified as the reasons behind their depression.
 Each of the causes is followed by a direct quote from pastors who shared with me their struggles.